 Stephanie Francis, BA: Stephanie is a second-year graduate student at CIIS pursuing her master's degree in Counseling Psychology focused in Somatic Psychology.
 She received her undergraduate degree in Africana Studies with a Psychology minor from Bowling Green State University.
 Stephanie writes from the perspective of her biracial identity with particular interest in her embodied experience.

-Roger Kuhn, MFT: a Somatic Sex Therapist and a member of the Poarch Band of Creek Indians.
+Roger Kuhn, MFT is a Somatic Sex Therapist and a member of the Poarch Band of Creek Indians.
 His work is informed from a social and sexual justice perspective.
 His current academic and activist focus centers on the concept of decolonizing sexuality.
 He is currently completing a PhD in Human Sexuality as an active participant in the Two-Spirit community in the Bay Area of California.

 Haruhiko Murakawa, PhD: professor in the doctoral program of body practices at Kansai University, Osaka, Japan.
 A scholar of the role of the Japanese martial arts in the transformation of consciousness.
 Organizer of several conferences on this topic in Japan, and one of the founders of Somatic Psychology there.

 Jules Pashall, MFT: a white, Jewish, fat, and queer femme working as an artist and activist to support people living in marginalized bodies.
 Her work as a director of fat and queer centered theater, a facilitator of anti-oppression workshops, and training as a Somatic psychotherapist informs her work of envisioning how Somatics can reshape its practices and values to make space for bodies outside of the normative.